Hey cyclist!

 Do not ignore chain tension during cleaning.
 A chain that is too tight or too loose can compromise the bike's performance.

-If you have removed the chain, be sure to reassemble it correctly.
-A poorly assembled chain can cause shifting problems and inadequate performance.
+If you have removed the chain, ensure it is reinstalled correctly.
+A poorly installed chain can cause shifting problems and inadequate performance.

-By following these precautions, you can ensure effective cleaning of your bike's chain without compromising its structural integrity or overall performance.
+Following these precautions will allow you to effectively clean your bicycle chain without compromising its structural integrity or overall performance.